Uyadsb/Barrier-Blitz/README.md

 # Barrier Blitz  :trophy:

 Barrier Blitz is a simple Python-based game where two players control paddles on opposite sides of the screen.
 The goal is to hit the moving ball past your opponent's paddle to score points.
-The first player to reach a certain number of points wins the game.
+The player make one point every goal.

 ![Barrier Blitz Screenshot](path-to-your-image-file)